Livingstone College alumna Quanera Hayes makes U.S. Olympic Team after first-place finish in 400-meter race - Salisbury Post

 Livingstone College News Service

-SALISBURY — Livingstone College alumna and track star Quanera Hayes is headed to the Tokyo Olympics after finishing first with a time of 49.78 seconds in the 400-meter race during the U.S. Olympic Team Trials Sunday in Oregon.
+SALISBURY — Livingstone College alumna and track star Quanera Hayes is headed to the Tokyo Olympics after finishing first, with a time of 49.78 seconds, in the 400-meter race during the U.S. Olympic Team Trials Sunday in Oregon.

 The 2015 Livingstone College graduate and Hope Mills native beat Olympic champion Allyson Felix, who came in second at 50.2 seconds.
 Wadeline Jonathas rounded out the top three.
 All three women qualified for a spot at the Tokyo Olympics next month.
 Hayes’ win also makes her the national champion.